-As an attorney working in family law, I can think of no more frustrating or sad sort of case than a CPScase.
-From the child’s perspective, it is alleged that he or she has been the victim of abuse or neglect at the hands of a legally obligated person to care for their best interests.
-From the parent’s perspective, their life has been thrown out of whack no matter if they actually abused or neglected their child.
+As an attorney working in family law, I can think of no more frustrating or sad case than a CPScase.
+From the child’s perspective, it is alleged that they have been the victim of abuse or neglect at the hands of a legally obligated person to care for their best interests.
+From the parent’s perspective, their life has been thrown out of whack, whether they abused or neglected their child.

-While the child is fortunate that he or she has family available and willing to care for them, the grandparents are put in a position where the ultimate responsibility to protect the child’s well being is on their shoulders without much assistance, often from outside sources.
+While the child is fortunate that they have family available and willing to care for them, the grandparents are put in a position where the ultimate responsibility to protect the child’s well-being is on their shoulders without much assistance, often from outside sources.

 Today’s blog post from the Law Office of Bryan Fagan, PLLC, will focus on grandparents' issues in CPS cases.
-How a CPS case can become a multi-generational saga is an example of collateral damage stemming from a CPS investigation.
+A CPS case that can become a multi-generational saga is an example of collateral damage stemming from a CPS investigation.

 Grandparents as primary caretakers of children

 Think back to your childhood and see if you can remember any friends or classmates whose grandparents were their primary caretakers.
-I’m willing to bet you can think of at least one child whose parents, for whatever reason, we're not in the picture, and their grandparents stepped up to the plate to raise him or her.
+I’m willing to bet you can think of at least one child whose parents, for whatever reason, we're not in the picture, and their grandparents stepped up to the plate to raise them.

 Why are grandparents so often thrust back into the role of primary caregiver for a child under eighteen?

-Parents who are going through a divorce also can rely on grandparents as a temporary caretaker until their lives are more or less returned to normal.
-What happens, however, if mom or dad become addicted to drugs and a CPS investigation is opened against him or her.
+Parents who are going through a divorce also can rely on grandparents as temporary caretakers until their lives are more or less returned to normal.
+What happens, however, if mom or dad becomes addicted to drugs and a CPS investigation is opened against him or her.

 CPS involvement in a family’s lives may lead to grandparents becoming responsible for a child

 If your son or daughter has an addiction to drugs and alcohol, a complicated set of circumstances may arise where he or she can no longer care for your grandchild due to CPS intervention.
-Any person can make a CPS report against your child if he or she has put your child at risk of serious physical or emotional harm resulting from their substance abuse.
+Any person can make a CPS report against your child if they have put your child at risk of serious physical or emotional harm resulting from their substance abuse.

 If we take a look at CPS investigations across the State of Texas, there is a high probability that drug or alcohol abuse in some way has impacted the lives of at least one person involved in the case.

-Persons who are addicted to drugs or alcohol become fully consumed by their disease and will act out in any way that he or she believes will allow them to satisfy their desire for whatever addictive substance their body calls out for.
+Persons addicted to drugs or alcohol become fully consumed by their disease and will act out in any way that they believe will allow them to satisfy their desire for whatever addictive substance their body calls out for.

 Where does Texas law come down about grandparents in custody cases?

 It may surprise you to learn that our state's laws do not necessarily favor placing children with their grandparents over any other similarly situated party.
-Rather than make known to a CPS caseworker that they are the primary caretakers for the child in question, grandparents will remain quiet and act as if the child has been living with his or her parents.
+Rather than make known to a CPS caseworker that they are the primary caretakers for the child in question, grandparents will remain quiet and act as if they have been living with their parents.

-In so doing, grandparents can inadvertently miss out on services offered by CPS for the caretakers of children involved in CPS investigations who are no longer living at home.
+In so doing, grandparents can inadvertently miss out on services offered by CPS for the caretakers of children involved in CPS investigations who no longer live at home.

 To the degree that your worrying keeps you from learning about the law, how the law impacts your life, and other services available to assist you in caring for your grandchild, you are put in an even more difficult position.